ml6team/fondant/docs/pipeline.md

 extra_volumes = [
     # example for GCP, this mounts your application default credentials to the docker container
     "$HOME/.config/gcloud/application_default_credentials.json:/root/.config/gcloud/application_default_credentials.json:ro"
-    # exaple for AWS, this mounts your current credentials to the docker container
+    # example for AWS, this mounts your current credentials to the docker container
     "$HOME/.aws/credentials:/root/.aws/credentials:ro"
 ]